adolphopiazza/view-code-objc/README.md

 self.window.rootViewController = viewController;
 ```

-Now we are all setted up, run the project, and you should see a white background, or dark if you switch your simulation to dark mode (Command + Shift + A).
+Now we are all set up, run the project, and you should see a white background, or dark if you switch your simulation to dark mode (Command + Shift + A).

 ## Result